splunk/public-o11y-docs/gdi/get-data-in/rum/browser/troubleshooting.rst

 See :ref:`rum-browser-requirements` for a complete list of compatible versions and requirements.

-The Browser RUM supports Internet Explorer 11 through the ``splunk-otel-web-legacy.js`` version of the agent.
+Browser RUM supports Internet Explorer 11 through the ``splunk-otel-web-legacy.js`` version of the agent.
 Make sure to use that version if you need to collect data from Internet Explorer.

 .. _multiple-browser-tools: